Milton-Nogueira/Milton-Nogueira/README.md

 Data Scientist with over 2 years of experience in data analysis, machine learning, and statistical modeling.
 Proven ability to extract, analyze, and visualize complex datasets to derive actionable insights and support data-driven decision-making.
 Experienced in developing predictive models, improving processes, and optimizing outcomes across diverse business functions.
-Skilled in Python, SQL, Excel, and data visualization tools such as Power BI and Tableau.
+Skilled in Python, SQL, Excel, and data visualization tools such as Power BI.
 Strong communicator with a collaborative mindset, adept at working with cross-functional teams to deliver data solutions aligned with business goals.